awsdocs/aws-kms-developer-guide/doc_source/delete-keystore.md

 To delete a custom key store, use the [DeleteCustomKeyStore](https://docs.aws.amazon.com/kms/latest/APIReference/API_DeleteCustomKeyStore.html) operation\.
 If the operation is successful, AWS KMS returns an HTTP 200 response and a JSON object with no properties\.

-To begin, verify that the custom key store does not contain any AWS KMS customer master keys \(CMKs\)\.
-You cannot delete a custom key store that contains CMKs\.
-The first example command uses [ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html) and [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) to search for AWS KMS customer master keys in the custom key store with the *cks\-1234567890abcdef0* fictitious key store ID\.
-In this case, the command does not return any CMKs\.
-If it does, use the [ScheduleKeyDeletion](https://docs.aws.amazon.com/kms/latest/APIReference/API_ScheduleKeyDeletion.html) operation to schedule deletion of each of the CMKs\.
+To begin, verify that the custom key store does not contain any AWS KMS keys\.
+You cannot delete a custom key store that contains KMS keys\.
+The first example command uses [ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html) and [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) to search for AWS KMS keys in the custom key store with the *cks\-1234567890abcdef0* fictitious key store ID\.
+In this case, the command does not return any KMS keys\.
+If it does, use the [ScheduleKeyDeletion](https://docs.aws.amazon.com/kms/latest/APIReference/API_ScheduleKeyDeletion.html) operation to schedule deletion of each of the KMS keys\.

 ------
 #### [ Bash ]